What is Low Impact Development (LID)?

 LID Regulations

-As of July 1, 2015, UC Berkeley is required to treat stormwater from new development and redevelopment using LID techniques.
+UC Berkeley is required to treat stormwater from new development and redevelopment using LID techniques.

 LID Resources